Angular correlation of the two gamma rays produced in the thermal neutron capture on gadolinium-155 and gadolinium-157: Introduction

 The gadolinium (Gd) nucleus is one of the few stable nuclei (Cd, Sm, Gd) featuring unusually large cross sections and resonance enhancements for the thermal neutron capture~\cite{Mughabghab2006, Leinweber, Choi, nTOF}.
 The two gadolinium isotopes $^{157}$Gd and $^{155}$Gd possess the largest neutron capture cross sections among the stable nuclei~\cite{Mughabghab2006}.
 The element has been used as a neutron absorber in liquid-scintillator-based detectors for neutrino oscillation experiments~\cite{Dchooz, RENO, DayaBay, NEOS, STEREO, Neutrino4, DANSS, SterileCombine, JSNS2}, a neutrino-flux monitor experiment~\cite{PANDA}, and even medical science~\cite{GdNCT}.
 The application of Gd-loaded detectors for tagging neutrons has been recently extended to direct dark matter search experiments~\cite{LZ, Xenon}.
 The identification of neutrons produced from the inverse beta decay with large efficiency is crucial for the detection of Supernova Relic Neutrinos (SRN) in a Gd-loaded water Cherenkov detector like Super-Kamiokande~\cite{Vagins, EGADS, SkGd}.
 Upon neutron capture, the Gd isotopes $^{157}$Gd and $^{155}$Gd release cascade of $\gamma$ rays with a total energy of 7937 keV for $^{158}$Gd and 8536 keV for $^{156}$Gd.
 Due to the Cherenkov threshold applying for the detection of the multiple Compton electrons produced by these $\gamma$ rays in the Super-Kamiokande detector, a precise knowledge and understanding of the cascade $\gamma$-ray energies is absolutely necessary in order to model the neutron capture efficiency with Monte Carlo simulations.

-In two previous publications~\cite{Hagiwara, Tanaka}, we reported measurements of the single $\gamma$-ray spectra produced from the thermal neutron capture on targets comprising a natural Gd film and gadolinium oxide powders enriched with $^{\rm 155}$Gd and $^{\rm 157}$Gd.
-We used the ANNRI spectrometer at J-PARC to record the $\gamma$ rays in the energy range from 0.11 MeV to 8.0 MeV.
+In our previous publications~\cite{Hagiwara, Tanaka}, we reported measurements of the single $\gamma$-ray spectra produced from the thermal neutron capture on targets comprising a natural Gd film and gadolinium oxide powders enriched with $^{\rm 155}$Gd and $^{\rm 157}$Gd, where we used the two cluster detectors of the ANNRI spectrometer at J-PARC, covering 15\% of the solid angle with respect to the target.
 Moreover, we showed that our Monte Carlo simulation (ANNRI-Gd Model) agreed with our measured spectra reasonably well.
 We first identified the prominent photopeaks above 5 MeV in the single spectrum and found the secondary transitions associated with each primary photopeak.
 We listed those 12 and 15 primary $\gamma$ rays for $^{\rm 155}$Gd and $^{\rm 157}$Gd, respectively, and also identified the secondary $\gamma$ rays.
 Those 'discrete' $\gamma$ rays constitute 3-7$\%$ of the total $\gamma$ rays.
 However, most of the $\gamma$ rays result from the dense 'continuum' states.